harshsepi0l/HHQV2-Backend/README.md

 To get started:
--- Use the CLI and make sure to have Node installed on your system -- tpye ' npx install prisma '
+-- Use the CLI and make sure to have Node installed on your system -- type ' npx install prisma '
 -- if it asks you to update to the latest verison, try it (does not work most of the time).

 DB CLI: